sdondley/ClimateChangeChat/notes/current-notes.md

 * seems broken with current config
 * setting up clean nvim config to test
 ### 11th
+#### Got taskwarrior working
+* seems to have crashed
+* certificate was also expired
+* will be used more as part of the new client portal feature I'm building
 #### Problems embedding youtube vids with time codes
 * need to parse out the time argument in query string
     * then modify embed code with it